shannon-6block/lotus-miner/README_en.md

 * Automatically set environment variable FIL_PROOFS_MAXIMIZE_CACHING.
 * Don't use LOTUS_STORAGE_PATH to store files, separating directories.

+# Notice
+* Make sure there is enough spare RAM before you get started.
+* Make sure all your hardware can connect to the Internet.

 # Installation
 The mining program, necessary libraries, time calibration , GPU driver, swap memory (64 GB) will be installed.
 ```